fredxotic/DataBase---Final-Project/README.md

     ├── src/
     │   ├── components/
     │   └── pages/
-    ├── .gitignore
     ├── package.json
-    ├── package-lock.json
     └── README.md

-Getting Started
+🛠️ Getting Started
-Follow these steps to set up and run the entire application.
+Follow these steps to get the application up and running on your local machine.

-1. Set Up the Backend
+1. Backend Setup (FastAPI)
-Navigate to the backend directory:
+Navigate to the backend directory in your terminal:

 cd backend

-Set up the database:
+Set up your MySQL database:

-Ensure you have a MySQL server running (e.g., using Docker, XAMPP, or a local installation).
+Ensure you have a MySQL server running.

-Execute the ecommerce_store.sql script to create the database and all necessary tables.
-You can use a tool like MySQL Workbench or the command line:
+Use a tool like MySQL Workbench or the command line to execute the ecommerce_store.sql script.
+This will create the ecommerce_store database and all necessary tables.

 mysql -u your_username -p < ecommerce_store.sql

-Configure environment variables:
+Configure Environment Variables:

-Copy the .env.example file to a new file named .env.
+Create a file named .env in the backend directory.

-Open the new .env file and update the database credentials to match your MySQL setup.
+Copy the contents of .env.example into your new .env file and replace the placeholder values with your actual database credentials.

-DB_HOST=localhost
-DB_NAME=ecommerce_store
-DB_USER=root
-DB_PASSWORD=your_password

-Install dependencies:
+Install Python dependencies:

 pip install -r requirements.txt

-Run the FastAPI server:
+Run the API server:

 uvicorn main:app --reload

-The API will be available at [http://127.0.0.1:8000](http://127.0.0.1:8000).
-You can view the interactive API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
+The API will be live at http://127.0.0.1:8000.

-1. Set Up the Frontend
+2. Frontend Setup (React)
 Open a new terminal window and navigate to the frontend directory:

-cd ../frontend
+cd frontend

-Install dependencies:
+Install Node.js dependencies:

 npm install

-Run the React application:
+Run the React development server:

 npm start

-The application will open in your web browser at [http://localhost:3000](http://localhost:3000).
+The admin dashboard will automatically open in your web browser at http://localhost:3000.

-With both the backend and frontend servers running, the React application will automatically connect to your API, allowing you to interact with the database in real-time.
+With both servers running, the React frontend will seamlessly connect to the FastAPI backend, giving you a complete, working application.